-The CPU is arguably the most critical component for any Unity Workstation, and as a result, we always recommend allocating a good portion of your budget towards it.
-With Unity’s roots in games development, it is no surprise that it runs exceptionally well on Intel’s Core i7 and i9 ranges.
-With industry-leading high clock speeds and enough cores and threads for most projects, we usually recommend customers purchase a Workstation based on the latest Intel Core i9 processor.
+The CPU is one of the most important components for any Unity Workstation.
+As a result, we always suggest spending a good amount of your budget on it.
+Since Unity was designed originally for game development, it works very well on Intel’s Core™ range.
+With high clock speeds and enough cores and threads for most projects, we advise customers to buy a Workstation based on the latest Intel® Core™ processor.

 How much memory (RAM) do you need for a Unity Workstation?

 The memory you need depends on your specific projects and can vary greatly.

 Most of our customers, however, are happy with 16-32GB for general projects, and if you work on large files with complex lighting effects, then 64GB may be needed.

 All our Workstations can be installed with at least 128GB+ system memory should you need more.

 How to choose the best storage configuration for a Unity Workstation?